 The Village of Southampton previously was a member of the Community Rating System but does not participate at this time.
+The Village is in the process of entering CRS again as of October 2020.

 9.36.6 Integration with Other Planning Initiatives